Understanding Medical Insurance: Employer Responsibilities And Obligations

 Frequently asked questions

-Yes, employers with 50 or more full-time employees (including full-time equivalents) are required to provide health insurance or face penalties.
+Employers with 50 or more full-time employees are required to provide health insurance or face penalties.
+Small businesses with fewer than 50 full-time employees are not required to offer health care coverage.

 Written by